Limitations of Randomization Tests in Finite Samples: Conclusion

 \section{Conclusion}

 Randomization tests yield exact finite-sample Type 1 error control when the null satisfies the randomization hypothesis.
-However, many randomization tests used in practice only provide such guarantees for nulls substantially stronger than the intended null.
-This paper developed a framework for characterizing which null hypotheses admit randomization tests with exact finite-sample Type 1 error control.
+In practice, randomization tests often rely on invariance conditions that are stronger than the null hypothesis of primary interest.
+This paper developed a framework for characterizing which null hypotheses admit randomization tests with exact finite-sample validity.

 Applying our framework to one-sample problems revealed impossibilities and limited possibilities of uses of finite-sample randomization tests.
-Many standard null hypotheses, including the null of mean zero, cannot be tested using any randomization test while maintaining finite-sample validity.
-We further showed that linear group actions --- the basis of all existing randomization tests --- can only test subsets of symmetric or normal distributions in one-sample settings.
-These impossibility results confirm that practitioners using existing tests are not missing better alternatives.
-While our results establish that testing beyond symmetry or normality requires non-linear transformations, we also show that even such transformations cannot be used to test many common null hypotheses.
-The framework we developed not only delineates these boundaries but also provides constructive guidance for identifying when nulls admit randomization tests and explicitly building such tests when they exist.
-Overall, our findings validate the current practice of using standard randomization tests and further motivate focusing on the asymptotic validity of randomization tests.
+Many standard null hypotheses, including the null of mean zero, do not admit randomization tests with exact finite-sample validity.
+We further show that, when restricted to linear group actions, one-sample randomization tests can only test membership in the class of symmetric distributions or in subsets of the Gaussian family.
+These results imply that existing procedures are not overlooking alternative randomization tests that would achieve finite-sample validity.

+While testing beyond symmetry or normality requires non-linear transformations, we show that even such transformations cannot be used to test many commonly studied null hypotheses.
+More broadly, the framework developed here delineates the limits of finite-sample randomization tests and provides constructive guidance for identifying when nulls admit such tests and how to construct them when they exist.
+Overall, our findings indicate that current practice is not omitting feasible exact procedures and further motivate a focus on asymptotic validity.

 { { }}